j-o-e-d-o-e/vehicle_counter/README.md

 - If a vehicle has not been found yet and has crossed the center line, the vehicle counter increments.

-Helpful repo by @iandees: https://github.com/iandees/speedtrack
+Great repo by @iandees: https://github.com/iandees/speedtrack